Agewerc/Agewerc.github.io/_posts/2020-07-17-EM-Clustering.markdown

 where $$\gamma (z_{n,k}):= p(z_{n,k}=1 \| d_n,\theta^{old})$$ are the responsability factors.

-Maximizing the $\mathcal{Q}$ function using the Lagrangian to enforce the constraints (1) and (2) above, and setting the derivatives to zero leads to the following solutions for the parameters:
+Maximizing the $$\mathcal{Q}$$ function using the Lagrangian to enforce the constraints (1) and (2) above, and setting the derivatives to zero leads to the following solutions for the parameters:
 * $$\varphi_k=\frac{N _k}{N}$$ where $$N_k := \sum _{n=1}^{N}\gamma (z_{n,k}) $$ (3) being the cluster proportion
 * $$\mu_{k,w}=\frac{\sum _{n=1}^{N}\gamma (z_{n,k})c(w,d_n)}{\sum _{w'\in\mathcal{A}} \sum _{n=1}^{N}\gamma (z_{n,k})c(w',d_n)}$$ (4) being the word proportion for each cluster